matrix-org/sydent/README.rst

 Installation
 ============

-Dependencies can be installed using setup.py in the same way as synapse: see synpase/README.rst.
+Dependencies can be installed using setup.py in the same way as synapse: see synapse/README.rst.

 Having installed dependencies, you can run sydent using::

     $ python -m sydent.sydent

 This will create a configuration file in sydent.conf with some defaults.
-You'll most likley want to change the server name and specify a mail relay.
+You'll most likely want to change the server name and specify a mail relay.

 Requests
 ========